 So, for example, you could have only £50 in the account but need to pay a bill of £150.
 When you have an overdraft in place, paying this bill is possible, even though you lack sufficient available funds.
 You can borrow the extra money from the bank.

 This would leave the balance of your account at -£100, and you would owe a debt of £100 to your bank.

 There are two kinds of overdrafts that you may have with your bank.

 The first is an authorised overdraft.
 This is a form of credit that you've made an application for to your bank and that your bank has approved.

 The second type is the unauthorised overdraft.
 An unauthorised overdraft may be granted by banks even though it hasn't been officially applied for.

-If you have an overdraft, it will usually show up on your credit report whether or not you spend some or all of it since lenders report all details to credit reference agencies.
+If you have an overdraft, it will usually show up on your credit file whether or not you spend some or all of it since lenders report all details to credit reference agencies.

 If you're only occasionally using this additional line of credit and you pay off your overdraft in full every month, it's possible that this dip into your overdraft won't show up on your credit report.